HOME page -- Studio Tour -- Equipment -- Services and Price List -- Studio Session Photos

 and lots more great stuff!

-I engineered here on the Pussy Cat, Laid Back, Berlin, Mott The Hoople, King Crimson, mixed Edgar Winter's Free Ride and many others in the early 70's and later in the 80's with Rob Hegel albums here in Studio A.
+I engineered here on the Pussy Cat, Laid Back, Berlin, Mott The Hoople, King Crimson albums, mixed Edgar Winter's Free Ride and many others in the early 70's and later in the 80's with Rob Hegel here in Studio A.

-...John spent most of his time in Studio B and even prompted it's remodeling during The Pussy Cat album while Yoko worked up in Studio C.
+...John spent most of his time in Studio B and even prompted it's remodeling during his production of Harry Nilsson's The Pussy Cat album

-We started Rob Hegel's tracks at the Record Plant 's Studio A,
+at the Record Plant 's Studio A,

 Unknown, Steve Love-Guitar, Leo Adamian-Drums, Jim Reeves-Engineer, Rob Hegel- Vocals and Songs, Cisco Centenna-Bass